gooty12/gooty12.github.io/index.md

 ### Coding and Algorithm challenge:
 Inspired by my fitness challenge and applying the same discipline, I've (unknowingly) ended up with another challenge too - __solve an algorithm a day__.
-Although never strictly enforced, I did do a lot of competitive coding in the past six months.
+Although never strictly enforced, I did a lot of competitive coding in the past six months.
 See [this page]({{site.baseurl}}
 {% link my-algorithms-challenge.md %}) for more details.